mattjaikaran/mattjaikaran/README.md

 ### Hey, I'm Matt Jaikaran 👋🏾

-I'm a fullstack engineer based in New York City.
+I'm a software engineer based in New York City.

-I enjoy building front end applications with React/NextJS and APIs with Django and NodeJS.
+I enjoy building APIs with Django and NodeJS and front end applications with React/NextJS.

 Things I enjoy:
 - Working on projects that help the community